 Joshua R. Hochberg

-Prior to joining MLA, Mr. Hochberg spent seven years as Chief of the Fraud Section in the Criminal Division of the DOJ.
+Prior to joining MLA, Mr. Hochberg was the long-time Chief of the Fraud Section in the Criminal Division of the DOJ.
 He organized nationally significant complex investigations and prosecutions of securities, health care, bank fraud, and corporate matters including as Acting United States Attorney for the investigation of Enron.
 He also supervised all Foreign Corrupt Practices Act investigations and prosecutions nationwide.
 Working with the Securities and Exchange Commission, Mr. Hochberg negotiated major global settlements of accounting fraud matters.
 He is highly experienced with evaluating the DOJ expectations for corporate voluntary disclosures, corporate cooperation, and settlement parameters.

 While at the DOJ, Mr. Hochberg received the highest award for litigation, the "Attorney General’s John Marshall Award."
 He has also been a recipient of the Criminal Division’s highest award, the "Henry E. Petersen Memorial Award."